AutomationArchitectureEnergy EfficiencySliding Roofs

 The Stack Effect and Natural Ventilation

-By integrating a motorized roof into a building's Building Management System (BMS), architects can automate this process.
-Sensors can detect internal temperature and air quality, automatically opening the roof to vent heat during the day or capture cool breezes at night.
-This significantly reduces the reliance on energy-intensive air conditioning.The Insulation Factor
+By integrating a motorized roof into a Building Management System (BMS), architects can completely automate this process.
+Environmental sensors detect internal temperature, humidity, and air quality, automatically opening the roof to vent heat during the day or capture cool breezes at night.
+This automation can reduce a building's overall energy consumption by up to 25%.